finbourne/lusid-sdk-java/sdk/docs/LegacyComplianceApi.md

 <a id="upsertLegacyComplianceRules"></a>
 # **upsertLegacyComplianceRules**
-> ComplianceRuleUpsertResponse upsertLegacyComplianceRules(requestBody, effectiveAt)
+> ComplianceRuleUpsertResponse upsertLegacyComplianceRules(requestBody).effectiveAt(effectiveAt).execute();

 [EXPERIMENTAL] UpsertLegacyComplianceRules: Upsert compliance rules.

 To upsert a new rule, the code field must be left empty, a code will then be assigned and returned as part  of the response.
 To update an existing rule, include the rule code.
 It is possible to both create and update  compliance rules in the same request.
 The upsert is transactional - either all create/update operations will succeed or none of them will.

 ### Example
 ```java